omoultosEthTuDelft/web/jobs/index.md

 **Expected start date**: ASAP

 **Job Description**:
-We are seeking a motivated engineer to work on data management with applications to scalable machine learning and/or stream analytics, in the context of the Delft Data Science (DDS) institute.
+We are seeking a motivated engineer to work on data management systems in the context of the Delft Data Science (DDS) institute.
 DDS has strong ties to both academia and industry.
 Researech engineers at DDS will be expected to lead the development of open-source software and take part in international collaborations with companies and research institutes.

 We seek candidates who love seing research work being used in practice, and at the same time enjoy software development and extremely challenging problems.
 <br/><br/>